PX4/PX4-Autopilot/nuttx/configs/README.txt

 		CONFIG_USBMSC_COMPOSITE
 		  Configure the mass storage driver as part of a composite driver (only if CONFIG_USBDEV_COMPOSITE is also defined)
+		CONFIG_USBMSC_IFNOBASE
+		  If the CDC driver is part of a composite device, then this may need to be defined to offset the mass storage interface number so that it is unique and contiguous.
+When used with the CDC/ACM driver, the correct value for this offset is two (because of the two CDC/ACM interfaces that will precede it).
 		CONFIG_USBMSC_EP0MAXPACKET
 		  Max packet size for endpoint 0
 		CONFIG_USBMSCEPBULKOUT and CONFIG_USBMSC_EPBULKIN